 James had other ‘hopes’ too.
 He needed to get back to being himself in conference calls and dinner meetings.
 There was always a pressure to perform and to be at his best.
 And he was, which is why the schedule was always full.

 It was actually the full schedule that initially held James back.
 Though he’s had a hearing test in the past, James had never fully sought help from an audiologist because of his lifestyle.
 Making appointments in person was hard as there wasn't the time.This is not surprising and we all know the smallest pieces of inconvenient timing often prevent us from doing something.
 Think of the letter you keep meaning to send that sits in the passenger seat of the car for days.
 Or even the friendship you’ve lost because you just haven’t even found the time to respond to a message.
 That’s modern life and it’s why Tuned was designed to be as easy and accessible as possible.
-Patients choose what suits their schedule and the consultation can be done from wherever there is internet access.
+Members choose what suits their schedule and the consultation can be done from wherever there is internet access.

 Back to James.
 After listening to him explain his story, a lot of the answers were to be found in education and sharing tips and techniques.The consultation included a discussion on how the auditory system in the brain works and recommendations made for devices and apps which we know to help.
 Arming James with the knowledge to understand what was going on and what steps could be taken to mitigate the issues, was enough to bring back his smile.

 James, armed with advice and guidance, was also referred to an otoneurologist.
-The patient-centered approach of Tuned made everything easy and straightforward.
+The member-centered approach of Tuned made everything easy and straightforward.
 Indeed, James later admitted his initial hesitancy for seeking help was because navigating traditional help seemed daunting and overwhelming.
 Tuned is the complete opposite and for James, this means he’s back to living a full life, able to understand words even when the background noise creeps up.
 The schedule is full again.
 And that exhaustion at the end of the day is once again the good kind.
 The kind that comes from living every day to the fullest.